ynx0/library/code_architecture.md

   - Interaction semantics - how does one know (basically im trying to describe the commands/actions/reponses in a susscinct description here.)
   - Access control - who gets access to a given graph or node, what kind of access are they granted.

-Since graph store is a database, it doesn't define any of the above, so it is up to us to do so.
+Since graph store is just a database, it doesn't define any of the above, so it is up to us to do so.

-Library is an example application that build a social media application on top of `%graph-store`.
-It's purpose is to showcase one way to handle the networking on top of graph store in order to properly sync social data to users.

 **Aside: Library Proxy's architecture vs. the Push/Pull Hook architecutre**